Black September: Seven-point agreement

 In early November 1968, the Jordanian army attacked a fedayeen group named "Al-Nasr" (meaning victory) after the group had attacked Jordanian police.
 Not all Palestinians were supportive of Al-Nasr's actions, but the Jordanian response was meant to send a message that there would be consequences for challenging the government's authority.
-Immediately after the incident, a seven-point agreement was reached between King Hussein and Palestinian organizations, that restrained unlawful and illegal fedayeen behavior against the Jordanian government.
+Immediately after the incident, a seven-point agreement was reached between King Hussein and Palestinian organizations that restrained unlawful and illegal fedayeen behavior against the Jordanian government.

 The PLO would not live up to the agreement, and came to be seen more and more as a state within a state in Jordan.
 Fatah's Yasser Arafat replaced Ahmad Shukeiri as the PLO's leader in February 1969.
 Discipline in the different Palestinian groups was poor, and the PLO had no central power to control the different groups.
 A situation developed of fedayeen groups rapidly spawning, merging, and splintering, sometimes trying to behave radically in order to attract recruits.
 Hussein went to the United States in March 1969 for talks with Richard Nixon, the new American president.
 He argued for Israel's adherence to United Nations Security Council Resolution 242, in which it was required to return territories it had occupied in 1967 in return for peace.
-Palestinian factions were suspicious of Hussein, as this meant the withdrawal of his policy of forceful resistance towards Israel, and these suspicions were further heightened by Washington's claim that Hussein would be able to liquidate the fedayeen movement in his country upon resolution of the conflict.
+Palestinian factions were suspicious of Hussein as this meant the withdrawal of his policy of forceful resistance towards Israel.
+These suspicions were further heightened by Washington's claim that Hussein would be able to liquidate the fedayeen movement in his country upon resolution of the conflict.

 Fatah favored not intervening in the internal affairs of other Arab countries.
 However, although it assumed the leadership of the PLO, more radical left-wing Palestinian movements refused to abide by that policy.
 By 1970, the Popular Front for the Liberation of Palestine (PFLP) led by George Habash and the Democratic Front for the Liberation of Palestine (DFLP) led by Nayef Hawatmeh, began to openly question the legitimacy of the Hashemite monarchy, and called for its overthrow and replacement with a revolutionary regime.
-Other radical groups included the Syrian Ba'ath's As-Sa'iqa, and the Iraqi Ba'ath's Arab Liberation Front: these saw Hussein as "a puppet of Western imperialism", " a reactionary", and "a Zionist tool".
-They claimed that the road to Tel Aviv passed through Amman, which they sought to transform into the Hanoi of Arabia.
+Other radical groups included the Syrian Ba'ath's As-Sa'iqa, and the Iraqi Ba'ath's Arab Liberation Front: these saw Hussein as "a puppet of Western imperialism", "a reactionary", and "a Zionist tool".
+They claimed that the road to Tel Aviv passed through Amman, which they sought to transform into the Hanoi of the Arab world.
 They also stirred up conservative and religious feelings with provocative anti-religious statements and actions, such as putting up Marxist and Leninist slogans on mosque walls.